-8. Incompletes: If, for some reason, you need to request an incomplete for a course, please see the procedures outlined in the "The Making Up of Incomplete Work" section of the catalogue of courses (link).
+6. Incompletes: If, for some reason, you need to request an incomplete for a course, please see the procedures outlined in the "The Making Up of Incomplete Work" section of the catalogue of courses (incomplete work policy).
 According to UNI policy, "The Incomplete is restricted to students doing satisfactory work in the class who, because of extenuating circumstances, are unable to complete the work of the course.
 The Incomplete is limited to assigned work during the final sixth of the term."

-10. Grade appeals: You are welcome to seek a grade change on any specific assignment or test if you believe it as graded incorrectly.
+7. Grade appeals: You are welcome to seek a grade change on any specific assignment or test if you believe it was graded incorrectly.
 To do so, you will need to submit your appeal in writing during the class period immediately following the return of the graded assignment.
 In the appeal, you will need to do the following:

 a.
 Identify which assignment or test question you are appealing.

 b.
 Justify why your answer or performance deserved more points.
 In this section, you are expected to cite course readings, lecture notes, and/or assignment descriptions.
 In other words, make a case and provide evidence for why your answer is correct.